YifeiZhou02/yifeizhou02.github.io/_pages/about.md

   - /about.html
 ---

 Hi, there!
-I'm Yifei, currently a member of technical staff at [xAI](https://x.ai/), on leave from my Ph.D. at Berkeley advised by [prof. Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/).
+I'm Yifei, currently a member of technical staff at Thinking Machines Lab.
+Previously, I have been a member of technical staff at xAI, visiting research at FAIR, and PhD student at Berkeley.

-These days, I am most interested in interactive decision-making/reinforcement learning with LLM/VLMs (i.e. LLM/VLM agent).
-In particular, I am interested in large-scale self-improvement where the agent improves itself through open-ended reinforcement learning without relying on any human supervision.
+These days I am most excited about improving agentic capabilities with RL, and its synergy with user provided cobtext and design of RL framework.

 ## Recent Blogposts
 If time allows, I will try to put down my reflections in blog posts.
 Feel free to let me know if there is a specific topic that you would like me to write a blog post about!